polarfire-soc/apps/baremetal_applications/MicroPython/README.md

 ![](./images/running_micropython.jpg)

-The bootloader application runs using E51 monitor core and gets the MicroPython application over ymodem.
-The MicroPython application is copied to LPDDR4.
-Now, E51 monitor core switches the execution to U54 application core to execute MicroPython from LPDDR4.
+This design uses a bootloader application which runs on E51 core to copy the MicroPython application from Host PC to LPDDR4 using ymodem.
+Then, the bootloader switches the execution to MicroPython.
+The MicroPython is executed by U54 core from LPDDR4.
+The MSS UART and MSS GPIO are integrated into MicroPython Source code to show basic functionality with Python commands.
 The Command line interface (CLI) of MicroPython will be shown on serial terminal program.
-The MSS UART and MSS GPIO are integrated into MicroPython Source code to show basic functionality with Python commands.

 ## Requirements